Easily Distracted Anxiety Symptoms

 - It also may seem like you can maintain your focus and that you have a million thoughts going on at the same time all demanding your attention.

 The easily distracted anxiety symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may be easily distracted once and a while and not that often, be easily distracted off and on, or be easily distracted all the time.
+For example, you may be easily distracted once in a while and not that often, be easily distracted off and on, or be easily distracted all the time.

 The easily distracted anxiety symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.